pi-dissertacoes/pi-dissertacoes.github.io/docs/The Backend Implementation/5-docker_kubernetes.md

 ### Docker Volumes

- Both the MongoDB and the Cloud Service require the usage of volumes mapped to the host's filesystem
+ Both MongoDB and the Cloud Service require the use of volumes mapped to the host's filesystem.

  In our application the following volumes were created:
   - mongodbdata (MongoDB Data)